AIP Paleo Bubble and Squeak

 Since I discovered that I didn't do too well with potatoes, I use any cooked starch I have leftover in the fridge from the night before.
 Butternut squash, sweet potato - that kind of thing.
 I will usually cook more starchy veg than I need for dinner so that I have THIS to make in the morning.
 That usually gets me out of bed pretty sharp the next day.

 And Brussels Sprouts are BY FAR the best green to use in bubble and squeak, even if you make the conventional potato version.
 Sliced thinly, they cook quickly and crisp up beautifully in the pan.
 They have an earthy, sweet flavour which works well with the sweet, sticky onions that are in there, too.
 Autoimmune disease wasn't going to stop me having my bubble and squeak, that's for sure.
 Here's how you do it.

 Autoimmune Protocol Bubble and Squeak

-Melt a teaspoon of butter, coconut oil or lard in a large non-stick frying pan.
+Melt a teaspoon of butter (butter's not AIP though), coconut oil or lard in a large non-stick frying pan.
 Add a small chopped white onion and fry until tender and just beginning to turn crisp.
 Add in a handful or two of leftover mashed butternut squash or sweet potatoes.
 Stir it all together and add a handful of finely sliced Brussels Sprouts.
 Cook, stirring, until the veg is all hot and reheated, and the onions and sprouts start to take on a dark crispness to them, sizzling in the pan.
 Sprinkle in a pinch of salt and you're ready to go.
 Eat hot.